Use Projects to Manage Content Access

 As an administrator, you can create projects to hold and organize related content, or to delegate content management.
-Content on Tableau Server are workbooks, views, and data sources, and the projects that hold them.
-If the Data Management Add-on is present, content types also include Flows and Data Roles.
+Content on Tableau Server are workbooks, views, metrics, Ask Data lenses, data sources, and the projects that hold them.
+If the Data Management Add-on is present, content types also include flows and data roles.

 The following image shows content within the top-level Operations project in the web authoring environment.
 The Operations project contains a few child projects (highlighted) and published workbooks.
 A project can also contain other content types, such as data sources and flows.

 Projects help you to create a scalable process for managing access to the content published to Tableau Server.
 Advantages they have include:

 They enable administrators to delegate content management to project leaders who work with the content more closely, without having to give them administrator access to site or server settings.

 - Project leaders can create nested projects under their top-level project, enabling them to maintain their team’s content within a single hierarchy.

 - Note: Project owners can delete top-level projects they own.
 Project leaders cannot delete top-level projects.

 They can make the site easier to navigate for self-service users.

 - They segment the Tableau Server site into areas that give users access based on how they use the data published to those areas, or on the Tableau user group they work with.